 Today, it is absolutely safe surgery.
 In Israel tertiary care centers, which performed a large number of these procedures, the mortality rate is less than 4%.
 According to research, the achievement of good results is directly determined by the experience of the medical institution and directly surgeon experience.

 What is the Whipple operation?

-Can be used minimally invasive or laparoscopic approach, the choice of location of the tumor affects its factor.
+Can be used minimally invasive or laparoscopic approach to the choice of its location factor affects the tumor.
 This type of surgery is recommended when ampullar cancer.
 Laparoscopic procedure is performed through small incisions in the abdomen.
 The operation is performed with a special medical equipment.
 Conventional surgery requires cavity, a long incision, opening the abdominal cavity.
 Through minimally invasive approach reduces blood loss and risk of infection.

 Surgeons - oncologists in Assuta will determine whether the patient is a candidate for laparoscopic surgery.
 They offer the best options to suit the individual needs of each patient.

 When is the Whipple operation?